Products

 Clean Aviation short-medium-range aircraft ambition roadmap, technology and concept validation and verification.

 Figure 4.
-Clean Aviation short-medium-range aircraft ambition roadmap, technology and concept validation and verification.
+Clean Aviation’s short-medium-range aircraft ambition roadmap, showing technology and concept validation and verification.

-This roadmap aims to plan the way to energy efficiency improvement by 30% for a new generation of short-medium-range aircraft.
-This is reachable by 2035 thanks to the integration of ultra-efficient propulsion systems and innovative technologies for the airframe.
+This roadmap points the way to an energy efficiency improvement of 30% for a new generation of short-medium range aircraft.
+This is feasible by 2035 thanks to the integration of ultra-efficient propulsion systems and innovative technologies for the airframe.
 The roadmap includes the novel concept of using hydrogen as a non-drop-in fuel, part of the Clean Aviation H2 technology development program.

-According to Clean Aviation, this roadmap “results in a holistic aircraft suite-solution for a future green, eco-efficient, economically viable and competitive large number serial product that will create momentum and achieve targeted impact at European and global scale.”
+According to Clean Aviation, this roadmap will bring a holistic aircraft suite-solution for a future green, eco-efficient, economically viable and competitive large-scale serial product that will build momentum and bring targeted impact at European and global scale.

 Disruptive technologies to enable hydrogen-powered aircraft

-On the technological level, many topics must reach higher maturity to be ready for integration into future aircraft.
-A big challenge of hydrogen is that due to its low volumetric energy density with respect to its volume in gaseous form, liquid hydrogen (LH2) is more likely to be used for large commercial flights.
-However, LH2 needs to be maintained at the temperature of -235°C in the tank, which of course affects tanks, fuel systems, system design, reliability, and safety.
+Many of the technologies need to be more mature to be ready for integration into future aircraft.
+One big challenge is that because of its low volumetric energy density in gaseous form, liquid Hydrogen (LH2) is more likely to be used for large commercial flights.
+However, LH2 needs to be maintained at really low temperature (< -250°C) in a cryogenic tank, which of course affects the aircraft fuel systems, system design reliability, and safety.

 Airbus concept of a next-generation climate-neutral aircraft